 The standard error for those who died within 5 years and did not die within 5 years were 3.31 mg/L and 1.34, respectively.

-The point estimates, standard errors, and 95% confidence intervals for the two different outcomes (survive at least 5 years and died within 5 years) are exactly the same becaue they are the reverse code of each other.
+The point estimates, standard errors, and 95% confidence intervals for the two different outcomes (survive at least 5 years and died within 5 years) are exactly the same because they are the reverse code of each other.

 The point estimate is larger for those subjects who survived at least 5 years compared to those who died within 5 years.
 The difference in point estimate between those who survived at least 5 years and died within 5 years was 8.50 mg/dL (lower for those who survived at least 5 years).
 Based on a 95% confidence interval computed with an allowance for unequal variances, this observed tendency of 8.50 mg/dL lower point estimate among subjects dying within 5 years would not be judged unusual if the true difference population point estimates were anywhere between a 1.44 mg/dL to 15.56 mg/dL lower point estimate among subjected who died within 5 years.
 This appears to be a meaningful difference between both groups.